 Financing for Medicare Part A (Hospital Insurance – HI) is primarily through federal payroll taxes (FICA) paid into Social Security by current employees and employers, each paying 1.45% on the employee’s earnings and the self-employed pay 2.9%.

-Beginning January 1, 2013 an individual is liable for an additional Medicare tax of .9% if the individual’s wages, railroad compensation, or self-employment income (together with that of his or her spouse, if filing a joint return) exceed the threshold amount for the individual’s filing status: over $200,000 for single filers, over $250,000 for joint filers, and over $125,000 for persons who are married but filing separately.
-For more information on this go to https://www.irs.gov/businesses/small-businesses-self-employed/questions-and-answers-for-the-additional-medicare-tax.
+Individuals are liable for an additional Medicare tax of .9% if the individual’s wages, railroad compensation, or self-employment income (together with that of his or her spouse, if filing a joint return) exceed certain threshold amounts for the individual’s filing status.
+For information on threshold amounts and more visit: https://www.irs.gov/businesses/small-businesses-self-employed/questions-and-answers-for-the-additional-medicare-tax.

 Medicare Part B (Supplemental Medical Insurance – SMI) is financed through a monthly premium the Medicare beneficiary pays, which covers about 25% of the cost, as well as through federal general revenues.